MarinaMastroleo/MarinaMastroleo/README.md

 --->
 ## 🌟 About Me

-🎓 **MSc in Computer Science and Engineering** @ Politecnico di Milano
+🎓 **MSc in Computer Science and Engineering** @ Politecnico di Milano.
-🤖 **Focus:** Artificial Intelligence & Machine Learning
+🤖 **Focus on** Artificial Intelligence & Machine Learning.

-🧠 **Curious about:** exploring how complex mechanisms work and tackling challenging problems that foster growth
+🧠 **Curious about** exploring how complex mechanisms work and tackling challenging problems that foster growth.
-🌐 **Collaboration:** experienced in teamwork through several group projects at PoliMi
+🌐 **Experienced in teamwork** through several group projects at PoliMi.
-🎨 **Creativity:** applying creative thinking to both technical and non-technical projects
+🎨 Applying **creative thinking** to both technical and non-technical projects.

-💃🏻 **Some of my interests beyond Tech:** music, learning new languages, swimming, classical ballet
+💃🏻 **Some of my interests beyond tech:** music, learning new languages, swimming, classical ballet